-- Pain.
+• Pain.
 The healthcare team will give you medication to control the pain and it is important that you take it as you are told so you can move about and cough freely.
 After keyhole surgery, it is common to have some pain in your shoulders because a small amount of carbon dioxide gas may be left under your diaphragm.
-Your body will usually absorb the gas naturally over the next 24 hours, which will ease the symptoms. - Feeling or being sick.
+Your body will usually absorb the gas naturally over the next 24 hours, which will ease the symptoms.

+- Feeling or being sick.
 Most women have only mild symptoms and feel better within 1 to 2 days without needing any medication. - Bleeding during or after the operation.
-You may need a blood transfusion or another operation.
+The healthcare team will try to avoid the need for you to have a blood transfusion, but you will be given one if you need one (risk: 4 to 5 in 100).

-- Infection of the surgical site (wound).
+• Infection of the surgical site (wound).
 It is usually safe to shower after 2 days but you should check with the healthcare team.
 Let the healthcare team know if you get a high temperature, notice pus in your wound, or if your wound becomes red, sore or painful.
 An infection usually settles with antibiotics but you may need special dressings and your wound may take some time to heal.
-In some cases another operation might be needed. - Allergic reaction to the equipment, materials or medication.
+In some cases another operation might be needed. • Allergic reaction to the equipment, materials or medication.
 The healthcare team is trained to detect and treat any reactions that might happen.
-Let your healthcare team know if you have any allergies or if you have reacted to any medication or tests in the past. - Unsightly scarring of your skin. - Developing a hernia in the scar.
+Let your gynaecologist know if you have any allergies or if you have reacted to any medication or tests in the past.

+• Developing a hernia in the scar.
 This appears as a bulge or rupture called an incisional hernia.
-If this causes problems, you may need another operation. - Blood clot in your leg (deep-vein thrombosis DVT).
+If this causes problems, you may need another operation.

+• Blood clot in your leg (deep-vein thrombosis - DVT) (risk: 1 in 100).
 This can cause pain, swelling or redness in your leg, or the veins near the surface of your leg to appear larger than normal.
 The healthcare team will assess your risk.
 They will encourage you to get out of bed soon after the operation and may give you injections, medication, or special stockings to wear.
-Let the healthcare team know straightaway if you think you might have a DVT. - Blood clot in your lung (pulmonary embolus), if a blood clot moves through your bloodstream to your lungs.
+Let the healthcare team know straightaway if you think you might have a DVT.

+• Blood clot in your lung (pulmonary embolus), if a blood clot moves through your bloodstream to your lungs.
 Let the healthcare team know straightaway if you become short of breath, feel pain in your chest or upper back, or if you cough up blood.
 If you are at home, call an ambulance or go immediately to your nearest Emergency department.